smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 ## Notebooks, Sections, and Pages

 I think of a git repo as the equivalent of a OneNote notebook.
-OneNote sections can be replicated with directories, nested aribrarily deep.
+OneNote sections can be replicated with directories, nested arbitrarily deep.
 A markdown file is the equivalent of a OneNote page.
 I don't know what to say about OneNote sub-pages: they are an odd concept.
 You can get more or less the same effect with an additional directory level.